-The basic structure of the HEV-Hybrid hybrid electric vehicle is the engine + electric motor two power systems, plus the control module, battery pack, etc. In terms of the matching method of the power system, it can be divided into three types: series, parallel, and series-parallel.
+The basic structure of the HEV-Hybrid electric vehicle is the engine + electric motor (two power systems,) plus the control module, battery pack, etc. In terms of the matching method of the power system, it can be divided into three types: series, parallel, and series-parallel.

 Series Hybrid -The vehicle is mainly driven by an electric motor, and the engine is only used for power generation and charging.

-The series Hybrid design is mainly driven by an electric motor, and the engine's working rate is usually lower than that of the motor, so it is only used to drive the generator to generate electricity while supplying the power required for the operation of the motor while charging the battery pack.
+The series Hybrid design is mainly driven by an electric motor, and the engine's working rate is usually lower than that of the motor.
+The motor is only used to drive the generator to generate electricity to supply the battery pack.
+The battery pack supplies the power required for the operation of the motor.
 Such a design is closer to the basis of EV electric vehicles, except that it has more generator sets (engines) onboard than EV electric vehicles.

 The series Hybrid car is driven only by a motor, so its motor specifications are higher and larger.
 The advantage of this design is that the way to control the driving force is relatively simple.
 Just like an electric car, it only needs to control the current, and it does not need to be equipped with a gearbox like traditional engine cars.
 Another advantage is that the engine is only responsible for stable operation and power generation, so it is easier to control its pollution level, and the engine configuration location is also more flexible.

-As for the disadvantage of the series Hybrid design, the engine is only used for power generation and charging, and the energy utilization efficiency is low, which does not contribute to the performance of the vehicle.
-The tandem Hybrid design is currently mostly used in large vehicles, such as Hybrid buses.
+As for the disadvantage of the series Hybrid design, the engine is only used for power generation and charging, so the energy utilization efficiency is low and does not contribute to the performance of the vehicle.
+The Parallel Hybrid design is currently mostly used in large vehicles, such as Hybrid buses.